-How you approach the Ironman distance transition will depend upon your personal goals for the race.
-The elites will skip through transition in the same way that others might skip through that of a sprint distance triathlon and if you are an experienced Iron distance triathlete then you will already be aware of what works and may be looking simply to fine-tune your transition.
-However, if this is your first long course race then the three things to bear in mind are: comfort, comfort and comfort.
+How you approach an IRONMAN transition will depend upon your personal goals for the race.
+The elites will skip through the transition area in the same way that others might skip through that of a sprint distance triathlon and if you are an experienced Iron-distance triathlete then you will already be aware of what works and may be looking simply to fine-tune your transition.
+However, if this is your first long course race then the three things to bear in mind are comfort, comfort and comfort.

 Comfort rule #1

 Do not race in clothing that you have not tried and tested during training.
 A blister, chafing or rubbing can be painful during a shorter race but in a race that will likely last over 10 hours such suffering could signal the end of your race.

 Comfort rule #2

 Change of racewear.
 If your goal is to cross the finish line, then by simply changing from swimwear to cycling kit and then into running kit, you will benefit from a mental boost, fresh kit and an opportunity to stretch and take a breath before starting the next discipline, and also from being able to race in sports-specific attire.

 Comfort rule #3

 Ensure you are using an appropriate level of clothing and protection.
 Racing in the UK may require a different style of clothing than racing in Australia, for example.

 Finally, remember an extra couple of minutes before the run may provide the chance to take a breath, take a drink and mentally prepare for the marathon.
 Good luck.